-Mark your pay days, regular and irregular bills along with the amounts (or estimates of amounts) coming in and going out.
-This is especially valuable for visual and ‘big picture’ thinkers, like me.
+Mark your paydays, regular and irregular bills, and the amounts (or estimates of amounts) coming in and going out.
+This is especially valuable for visual and big picture thinkers like me.
 I use a yearly wall planner – a big one! – similar to this.

 2 – Review the Last 12 Months

 Take some time to assess your financial performance over the last year.
 What worked, what didn’t?
-What did you achieve, was it what you hoped?
-Are your debts down and savings up?
-How did your budget fair, can you tighten further or do you need to loosen the reigns a bit?
-And, most importantly, how can you apply what you learned to this brand new year?
+What did you achieve?
+Was it what you hoped?
+Are your debts down and your savings up?
+How did your budget fair?
+Can you tighten further, or do you need to loosen the reigns a bit?
+And most importantly, how can you apply what you learned to this brand new year?

 3 – Review Your Budget

 Check the specifics of your budget to make sure it still works.
 Is there a bill or debt that no longer applies?
-Have prices for fuel, electricity, gas, food gone up in your area?
+Have prices for fuel, electricity, gas, and food gone up in your area?
 Then you’ll need to increase the budget allocation for these sections.
 Were you happy with how you managed your budget?
-Did you use an app, a spreadsheet or cash envelop system?
+Did you use an app, a spreadsheet, or cash envelope system?
 Is it time to try something different?
-For example, I often struggle to keep the grocery spending on budget so while I’m not a ‘cash person’, this year, I’m thinking of using the cash envelope system specifically for that part of my budget.
+For example, I often struggle to keep the grocery spending on budget, so while I’m not a cash person, this year, I’m thinking of using the cash envelope system specifically for that part of my budget.

 - 3 Tips For Keeping The Wolf (Financial Disaster) From Your Door